Ciudad Mitad del Mundo

 The UNASUR former headquarters is located in this place, but is now in disuse following Ecuador's withdrawal from the organization in 2019.
-Contrary to popular belief, there are only two points of interest positioned exactly on the equator: the Catequilla archaeological site, and the Quitsato Sundial.

 The French Geodesic Mission

 The placement of the equatorial line was defined throughout a 1736 expedition called the French Geodesic Mission.
 While such studies would later determine the exact measure and shape of the world, astronomers involved missed the possibility of encountering the remnants of highly sophisticated geographical achievements made on “Equatorial” territory for hundreds of years before their arrival.
 Throughout the time the astronomers attempted to measure the length of a degree of latitude on that part of the planet, a group of different sorts of ruins (built by the Quitu-Cara culture) were found nearby the territory where they thought the Equatorial line passed through.
 Years after that, it was brought to light that the "Geodesic Mission" had been wrong about the exact coordinates where the line passed through—the measurements had indeed proved the world was oblate and not elongated (egg-shaped) at the poles, but their studies to define the placement of the equator were incorrect by 240 m.
 The Catequilla ruins found throughout the expedition between 1735 and 1745 were actually situated at latitude 0, or the exact position where the Equatorial line crosses.

 In 1935, the Ecuadorean Government built a 10 m monument to honor the French expedition under the guidance of local geographer Luis Gudiño.
 In 1972, that monument was replaced by a 30 m monument titled “Ciudad Mitad del Mundo” (Middle of the World City)).